Developer Reference

 resolving pending references, which calls the ReferenceDomain.resolve_xref method for each

-node.
-Similar to the target case above, the domain matches the id
+pending_xref node.
+Similar to the target case above, the domain matches the id from the

 which will allow for the creation of a hyperlink from the reference to the backlink.
 To enable the